In California law, homicide is the killing of another human being while murder is an unlawful homicide with malice aforethought.

 There are different degrees | Yes | No, though there are numerous different types of homicide, including murder, manslaughter, and justifiable homicides in self-defense |

-Homicide is the overarching legal term for all acts of killing another human being.
-This legal definition includes non-acts or omissions that lead to the death of another person.[1]
+In California, homicide is the overarching legal term for all acts of killing another human being, including murder and manslaughter.
+Homicides also include non-acts or omissions that lead to the death of another person.1

 Homicides can be: